Dianaalgm/CapstoneProject/README.md

 Challenges
 During the development of this project, I encountered several challenges such as :
-Database Connectivity:
+*Database Connectivity:
 I faced issues getting my routes to connect to the database.
 These problems were often due to misspellings or misplaced parentheses/annotations.

-Repository Management:
+*Repository Management:
 I had trouble pushing my project.
 Initially, only the backend files were being pushed to the repository.
 To resolve this, I had to create a new repository.
 With some help, I was able to commit and push both the backend and frontend files successfully.

 Resources
 To overcome these challenges and structure my project, I utilized various resources such as:
-YouTube tutorials
+*YouTube tutorials
-Past Zoom recordings
+*Past class Zoom recordings

 Future Plans
 Although I wasn't able to add my personal touch of styling in time, I plan to continue working on this project.
 My goals include:
-Adding an edit button
+*Adding an edit button.
-Enhancing the styling to make the application more visually appealing
+*Enhancing the styling to make the application more visually appealing